White bluecolumbian

 Serious faults

-Insufficient pattern in the neck-hackle.
+Insufficient pattern in the hackle(s).
 White in the sickles.
-Pattern in the saddle-hackle.
-Strong presence of bright-blue in the parts that should be white on the surface, such as the wing-coverts,breast, body and thighs.
-Broken shaft stripe pattern.
+Pattern in the white saddle-hackle.
+Strong presence of bright-blue in areas that should be white on the surface, such as wing-coverts, breast, body and thighs.
+Broken shaft-stripe pattern.
 Strong yellow tint in the ornamental feathers.

 Faults

 The above serious faults occurring to a lesser extent.
-Insufficient pattern in the tail support-feathers and the wing-flights.
-In addition, the presence of entirely black or partially black feather areas in the blue and a much too dark or much too light blue color.
+Insufficient pattern on tail support-feathers and wing-flights.
+Presence of entirely black or partially black feather parts within blue and a much too dark- or much too light-blue color.

 Color and pattern female